Nasir151/Data-Analysis-with-SQL/YouTube Trending Videos Analysis/README.md

     avg_trending_days DESC;
 ```

-#### Create a report for the number of distinct videos trending from each category on day of the week.
+#### Question 3: Create a report for the number of distinct videos trending from each category on day of the week.
 The report will have weekday, category title, No_videos_trended.
 #### How many distinct videos trended from the category ‘Music’ on weekdays (Monday - Friday)?

     Note: The answer cannot be derived from the report.
 In the report, we have a number of videos trending for each weekday